mirumee/ariadne-codegen/README.md

     ...
 ```

-This directive can be used along with `files_to_include` option to extend funcionallity of generated classes.
+This directive can be used along with `files_to_include` option to extend functionality of generated classes.

 #### Example of usage of `mixin` and `files_to_include`: